DPS-FGC/ACPR_IM/README.md

 The user interface of the mod is based on [Dear ImGui](https://github.com/ocornut/imgui).

 Special thanks to Lightfat for help with development and testing.
+Thanks to everyone in the +R modding discord who checked out the mod and submitted issues.

 ## Legal
 ACPR Improvement Mod is NOT associated with Arc System Works or any of its partners / affiliates.